Board of Directors Biographies

 Peter C. Fung, MD, MS, FACP, FAAN, FAHA

-Dr. Fung earned his medical degree from the University of Hong Kong and a master's degree in neurophysiology from the University of Michigan.
-He completed his residencies in Michigan — internal medicine at Oakwood Hospital and Medical Center in Dearborn and neurology at the University of Michigan in Ann Arbor.
+In addition, Dir.
+Fung, MD, is a founding member of El Camino Health's Chinese Health Initiative (CHI), committed to providing culturally competent care, education, and outreach to the Chinese community.
+He also serves on the Stroke Council of the American Heart Association.
+Dir.
+Fung, MD, earned his medical degree from the University of Hong Kong and a master's degree in neurophysiology at the University of Michigan.
+He completed his residencies in internal medicine at Oakwood Hospital and Medical Center in Dearborn, Mich. and neurology at the University of Michigan in Ann Arbor, Mich.

 Julia E. Miller

-Julia E. Miller* is Chair of the El Camino Healthcare District Board and Secretary/Treasurer of the El Camino Hospital Board.
+Julia E. Miller* is Secretary/Treasurer of the El Camino Hospital Board.
 She served eight years as Mayor and Council member for the City of Sunnyvale and was a long-time Lockheed Martin employee before entering politics.

 Ms. Miller is the past vice-chair of the Association of California Healthcare Districts (ACHD) Board of Directors and currently represents the District Board on the Silicon Valley Tobacco Securitization Authority Board, where she is the vice president.
 She is also the chair of the Board of Directors of the Silicon Valley Tobacco Securitization Corporation and served as a commissioner for the Santa Clara County Airport Commission.